Tomaselli: Austrian branch

 It is descended from Giuseppe Tomaselli (1758–1836), who was born in Rovereto in the Prince-Bishopric of Trent, which later in his lifetime belonged to Austria and which is now in Italy.
 After studying music in Milan, he immigrated to Salzburg in 1781 to become a noted singer in the court chapel of Hieronymus, Count of Colloredo-Wallsee, Prince-Bishop of Salzburg.

-Afterwards, he became music teacher in Salzburg and in Vienna.
+Afterwards, he became a music teacher in Salzburg and in Vienna.
 Giuseppe (Joseph) Tomaselli was married to his German wife, Antonia Honikel (1775–1846), a native of Landersdorf near Thalmässing in the Electorate of Bavaria, at that time part of the Holy Roman Empire.

-They were the parents of Franz Tomaselli (1801–1846), who was a noted actor and comedian in Vienna; of Karl Tomaselli (1809–1887), who founded a famous coffee shop in Salzburg which still exists; of Ignaz Tomaselli (1812–1862), who was a prominent comedian and singer; and of Katharina Tomaselli (1811–1857), who was an opera singer; the mother of an Austrian actress, who later became theatre director, Josefine Gallmeyer (1838–1884).
+They were the parents of Franz Tomaselli (1801–1846), who was a noted actor and comedian in Vienna; of Karl Tomaselli (1809–1887), who founded a famous coffee shop in Salzburg which still exists; of Ignaz Tomaselli (1812–1862), who was a prominent comedian and singer; and of Katharina Tomaselli (1811–1857), who was an opera singer and the mother of an Austrian actress, who later became theatre director, Josefine Gallmeyer (1838–1884).

 One prominent member of this branch of the family is historian Sylvana Tomaselli, the wife of George Windsor, Earl of St Andrews, and daughter-in-law of Prince Edward, Duke of Kent.
 Her father Maximilian Karl Tomaselli, who was born in Salzburg, and her French mother Josiane Yvonne Preschez settled in Newfoundland, Canada, where she was born.